-The school offers Combined Sciences for the Normal Academic course.
-In Naval Base Secondary, The Combined Sciences comprises a compulsory Science component, Chemistry and another Science component (Physics or Biology).
-All students have to choose one of the 2 science components.
+The school offers Combined Sciences for the G2 course.
+In NBSS, ombined Sciences comprises a compulsory Science component, Chemistry and another Science component (Physics or Biology).
+All students have to choose either one.

 Students should note that it is important to be able to cope with both components equally well in order to do well.
 For example, students pursuing Science (Physics/Chemistry) must do equally well in the Physics and Chemistry components in order obtain a good grade for the subject.